tedneward/Azgaarnoth/Classes/Feats.md

 Whenever you gain a level, you can replace this feat’s fighting style with another one from the fighter class that you don’t have.

+## Filed Teeth
+*Prerequisites: Gnoll, bite attack*

+Your teeth are filed to razor-sharp points.

+Your bite deals +1 point of damage and inflicts 1 point of bleed on critical hits.

 ## Flail Mastery
 The flail is a tricky weapon to use, but you have spent countless hours mastering it.
 You gain the following benefits:
 * You gain a +1 bonus to attack rolls you make with a flail.